calincrist/gatsby-starter-netlify-cms/src/pages/blog/2020-05-02-how-to-theme-your-swiftui-buttons-with-reusable-buttonstyles.md

 featured_image: /img/custom_view_modifiers.png
 description: >-
-  Maintaining your app's UI consistency while keeping your codebase clean is a must-have(?).
+  Maintaining your app's UI consistency while keeping your codebase clean is a must-have.
 But how can we achieve that in SwiftUI?
 tags:
   - ios
   - swiftui